Hail State Unis

 Picture

-In Bob Boyd's final two seasons, the uniforms were altered slightly.
-The front design with double outlines stayed the same, as did the interlocking "MSU" shorts logo.
-The changes included the addition of player names underneath the number on back and a third stripe to the striping pattern on the collar/neck, waistband, and shorts bottom.
+The uniforms were altered slightly in 84-85, with the addition of player names underneath the number on back and a third stripe to the striping pattern on the collar/neck, and shorts bottom.
+Additionally, matching stripes were added to the bottom of the jersey, creating a unique look when the jerseys .were worn untucked.

 Picture